-This is a simple recipe, but the gravy is what seals the meal for me--it just keeps in all that juiciness of the meat.
+This recipe is simple, but the gravy is what wows me--it just keeps in all that juiciness of the meat.
 Hope you have some of this Country Hamburger Steak With Creamy Gravy real soon, because I know you are going to enjoy it!

 Country Hamburger Steak With Creamy Gravy